AbhijeetRPatil/ML_Islets/README.md

 The processed scRNA-seq dataset can be found here: https://hpap.pmacs.upenn.edu/
 Users can load the processed single-cell RNA_seq data (Seurat .RDS object).

+## Differential Expression Analysis scripts
+The Differential Expression Analysis folder contains the scripts for performing differential expression analysis on either all cells (unannotated) or Pseudobulk.

 ## Machine Learning model scripts
 The Machine Learning model scripts folder contains the scripts for cell types, unannotated, and LOOCV analysis.